Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/docs/GrafanaTips.md

 "uid": "${DS_GRAFANA-POSTGRESQL-GA_DB}"
 ```

 Laurent managed to save the JSON with a second existing datasource (just editing 1 chart).
-I saved it by switching on the Export dashboard to use in another instance:
+He saved it by switching on the Export dashboard to use in another instance:

 ![Image showing how to export a dashboard](exporting_dashboard.png?raw=true "Exporting dashboard")